smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Generic Applicability and Manageability considerations

 ## Flow session awareness
 SCONE signaling operates only over established sessions.
-The network elements MUST have means to unambiguously associate throughput advice with application flows i.e. need to be aware of established sessions.
+Network elements MUST be able to unambiguously associate throughput advice with application flows.
 Each session is bound to an IP address and port, ensuring SCONE packets are routed precisely without affecting unrelated traffic.

 ## Per-Flow Signaling
-Throughput advice is applied on a per-4-tuple basis.
-Network elements MUST to maintain flow-specific context to ensure signaling correctness.
+Throughput advice is applied on a per–4-tuple basis.
+Network elements MUST maintain flow-specific context to ensure signaling correctness.
 This enables applications to receive targeted throughput advice while preventing unintended impact on unrelated flows.

 ## QoS awareness
-Networks can enforce Quality of Service (QoS) by enabling different techniques and protocols.
-Network operators may want to enforce separate QoS for SCONE enabled flows.
-In such cases, the network element can remain unaware of such QoS as if it just provides the throughput advice in the SCONE packet.
-However, the network operator SHOULD be able to identify the SCONE enabled flow and have mechanism to provide differentiated treatment in the network.
+Networks can enforce Quality of Service (QoS) using various techniques.
+In some cases, operators may wish to apply separate QoS policies to SCONE-enabled flows.
+The network element that inserts SCONE advice does not need to interpret or enforce QoS policies directly—it only needs to provide the advice.
+However, the operator SHOULD be able to identify SCONE-enabled flows and apply differentiated QoS treatment when desired.

 ## SCONE Hint to the Network
 SCONE-aware applications MUST provide hints to the network element, enabling it to generate appropriate throughput advice for a given 4-tuple.
-Such hints prevent unnecessary default rate-limiting and allow the network to generate the maximum allowable bit rate.
-Hints also reduce CPU overhead by eliminating flow classification for SCONE awareness.
+Such hints prevent unnecessary default rate-limiting, allow the network to signal the maximum allowable bit rate, and reduce CPU overhead by eliminating additional classification steps.

 ## Retransmission of Advised Bit-Rate
 Packet loss or non-delivery of SCONE advice reduces effectiveness.
-Both network elements and applications SHOULD support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.
+Both network elements and applications **SHOULD** support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.
 Conformance depends on both network and endpoint behavior.

 ## Frequency of Updates
 The rate at which SCONE updates are issued depends on flow characteristics and available computational resources.
-Excessively frequent updates may increase CPU load on network elements responsible for generating throughput advice, while infrequent updates may reduce advisory effectiveness.
-Network Providers MAY consider defining an adjustable update intervals based on application requirements, network capacity, and operational constraints.
-SCONE protocol defines a minimum of 67s interval for producing SCONE packets [Editor's note: put the reference here].
+Excessively frequent updates may increase CPU load, while infrequent updates may reduce advisory effectiveness.
+Network providers MAY define adjustable update intervals based on application requirements, network capacity, and operational constraints.
+The SCONE protocol specifies a minimum interval of 67 seconds between updates [Editor’s Note: insert reference]

 ## Dynamic Updates

- Networks may enforce dynamic rate limits during a sessions due to:
+Networks may enforce dynamic rate limits during active sessions due to:

-   *  Changes in access network Type (requiring updated throughput advice).
+- Changes in access network type (requiring updated throughput advice)

-   *  Changes in subscriber policy (exceeding usage thresholds).
+- Subscriber policy updates (e.g., exceeding usage thresholds)

-   *  Frequency of updates to maximum allow throughput
+- Adjustments to maximum allowable throughput

-   *  Periodic refreshes of maximim allowable throughput (Define timers for optimal and/or maximum update periodicity).
+- Periodic refreshes of throughput advice (e.g., timers for maximum update periodicity)

-In such cases, the network element SHOULD to be able to initiate SCONE Packets to provide the required throughput updates or the SCONE packets need to be produced by the applications in sufficient frequency.
+In such cases, the network element SHOULD be able to initiate SCONE packets to provide updated advice, or applications should generate SCONE packets frequently enough to trigger network responses.

 ## Monitoring and Logging
-SCONE signaling maybe integrated into existing network operations/management frameworks to enable monitoring, troubleshooting, and fault isolation.
-For example, metrics of interest can include:
+SCONE signaling can be integrated into existing operational and management frameworks to enable monitoring, troubleshooting, and fault isolation.
+Metrics of interest include:

 - Rate of SCONE advisory messages issued per session
 - Correlation between SCONE advisories and user-plane throughput changes
-  - Error conditions where SCONE signaling fails to reach the intended endpoints.
+- Error conditions where SCONE signaling fails to reach the intended endpoints

 ## Conformance Monitoring
-Network Elements providing SCONE throughput advice MAY consider implementing mechanisms to measure compliance, either per application flow or in aggregate.
-This allows network operators to validate advisory effectiveness and adjust policies.
+Network elements providing SCONE throughput advice MAY implement mechanisms to measure compliance, either per application flow or in aggregate.
+This allows operators to validate advisory effectiveness and adjust policies.

 ## Standards Compliance
 SCONE signaling is expected to traverse the existing data path.
-For example, in 3GPP-compliant networks, SCONE packets traverse over the Protocol Data Unit (PDU) sessions established between the User Equipment (UE) and Internet endpoints.
+For example, in 3GPP-compliant networks, SCONE packets are carried within Protocol Data Unit (PDU) sessions established between the User Equipment (UE) and Internet endpoints.

 ## Interworking with Other Congestion Management Mechanisms
-SCONE operates independently of transport-layer mechanisms such as ECN or L4S.
-Operators MAY harmonize multiple congestion signaling methods by policy, or scope deployments to avoid conflicting feedback.
+SCONE operates independently of transport-layer mechanisms such as Explicit Congestion Notification (ECN) or Low Latency, Low Loss, and Scalable throughput (L4S).
+Operators MAY harmonize multiple congestion signaling methods by policy or scope deployments to avoid conflicting feedback.

 # SCONE Usage in a 5G Network
 5G systems are built on a cloud-native Service-Based Architecture (SBA), which provides flexibility for introducing new functions such as SCONE.
 The User Plane Function (UPF) serves as the natural anchor point for SCONE signaling because it handles packet forwarding, QoS enforcement, and interaction with the Session Management Function (SMF) and Policy Control Function (PCF).

 ## Applicability of SCONE in a 5G Network

-In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment
-(UE or the client App end-point) and the Internet.
+In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment (UE or client application endpoint) and the Internet.
 The UPF is capable of generating SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively.
 SCONE signaling occurs over the existing data path.
-The following diagrams illustrate how throughput advice is conveyed within the 5G, highlighting the role of user-plane. network elements in signaling throughput advice to applications.
+The following diagram illustrates how throughput advice is conveyed within 5G, highlighting the role of user-plane network elements.

-NOTE: SCONE Advisor shown in the diagram is a logical representation and is illustrative of a function within the UPF that is responsible for determining the Throughput advise value.
-The implementation of SCONE signal is up to the network equipment vendor.

 ~~~~
 +---------+